 And now, behold, he has lifted up my head above my enemies; I went round about and offered sacrifices of praise and rejoicing in his tabernacle; I will sing and make melody to the Lord.

-Hear my voice, O Lord, when I cry, have mercy on me and hear me.
+Give ear to my voice, O Lord, when I cry; have mercy on me and hear me.

-My heart said: I will seek thee, O Lord.
-Thy face, Lord, I will seek.
+My heart said: I will seek thee, O Lord; thy face, Lord, I will seek.

-Do not hide thy face from me, do not turn away from thy servant in anger; be my helper, do not leave me nor forsake me, O God my savior.
+Do not hide thy face from me, do not turn away from thy servant in anger; be my helper, do not leave or forsake me, O God my savior.

 When my father and my mother forsook me, then the Lord took me up.

-Guide me, O Lord, in the way of thy law; lead me on the right path because of my enemies.
+Guide me, O Lord, in the way of thy law; lead me on the straight path because of my enemies.

 Do not deliver me to the will of my adversaries; for false witnesses have risen against me and injustice has lied to itself.

-I believe I shall see the goodness of the Lord in the land of the living.
+I believe that I shall see the goodness of the Lord in the land of the living.

 Wait on the Lord; take courage and strengthen your heart.
 Wait on the Lord.